vjhunjhun/Search-college/readme.md

-hello this is just a demo for github tutorials. editing this again will increase commit and then we can check the last updated code where we get the line we edited one in red another in green the red one is old and green is the updated
+hello this is just a demo for github tutorials. editing this again will increase commit and then we can check the last updated code where we get the line we edited one in red another in green the red one is old and green is the updated. in the above line the "full stop" was added after commiting the line 2&3.